ironplc/ironplc/docs/quickstart/installation.rst

    #.
 In the Extensions view, select :menuselection:`...
 (View and More Actions) --> Install from VSIX...` button.
    #.
 In the dialog, select the VISX file you downloaded earlier.

+.. tab:: Linux

+   The weekly builds do include a homebrew tap for Linux but the tap is not tested other than to validate that it compiles.

 .. _IronPLC GitHub releases: https://github.com/ironplc/ironplc/releases/